100+ Free AF PFE Practice Questions

 What is the PFE and how is it scored?

-The Promotion Fitness Examination (PFE) is a 100-question multiple-choice test drawn entirely from Air Force Handbook 1.
-You receive a raw score of 0-100, which counts for 25% of your total Weighted Airman Promotion System (WAPS) score.
+The Promotion Fitness Examination (PFE) is an 80-question test — 60 knowledge-based questions plus 20 situational judgment (SJT) questions.
+Although it was reduced from 100 to 80 questions, your PFE score is still worth up to 100 points, which counts for 25% of your total Weighted Airman Promotion System (WAPS) score.
 There is no standalone pass/fail — your PFE score is combined with the Specialty Knowledge Test (SKT), EPR ratings, time in grade, time in service, and decorations to form a WAPS composite.

 What topics does the PFE cover?

-All PFE questions come from AFH 1 (Airman Handbook).
-The six main areas are: Air Force heritage and history, military customs and courtesies, leadership and management, Air Force doctrine and core values, enlisted force structure, and national security/DoD organization.
+The 60 knowledge questions cover Air Force heritage and history, military customs and courtesies, leadership and management, Air Force doctrine and core values, enlisted force structure, and national security/DoD organization.
+The 20 situational judgment questions present workplace scenarios and ask you to identify the most and least effective responses, assessing foundational leadership competencies.
 No rating-specific or career-field-specific material appears on the PFE.

 How often is the PFE administered?